Skip to content

 The maximum number of checkpoints kept in the corpus.
 When the limit is reached, the lowest-energy checkpoint is evicted (under the "energy" strategy) or a random one is removed.

 256 is generous for most use cases.
 Increase it if you have long runs where many distinct interesting states accumulate.
-Decrease it if checkpoint deepcopy is expensive for your machine state.
+Decrease it if your machine state is large (each checkpoint stores a snapshot of the user state dict).

 workers